aces-erc/cpp-projects080/README.md

    - Team Members
    - Project Description
    - Instructions to run the project
-   - Any additional information or notes (Like PRESENTATION if possible)
+   - Any additional information or notes (Like PRESENTATION if possible).
 8. After uploading it to your Github account, send a pull request to merge your repo with the origin repo of ACES.